Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 Apx v2 still offers this possibility, but it does so through stacks that are configurable environments based on the user's needs.

 A stack is a set of instructions that can configure an environment based on any Linux distribution, adding packages and settings at the user's discretion.
 At any time, the user can create a new stack by defining a base Linux distribution, such as Arch Linux, and an optional list of packages.
-With this stack, the user can start one or more new subsystems based on that stack.
+With this stack, the user can start one or more new subsystems based on it.

 Once a subsystem gets created, the user can use package manager commands (install, remove, update, etc.) or enter the subsystem, just like in Apx v1.